 The go-live goal was a hard delivery date of January 1, 2016.
 We established the date to have a clear annual boundary for legacy and new data sets.
-Some big impacts include getting additional data items and better crash location information.
+Some big impacts are additional data items and better crash location information.

 The top priority of both NASCIO and Minnesota's Governor Mark Dayton was, and is, security.
 Implementing this solution in a CJIS production environment met this objective.
 Federal requirements for new crash data items were included and implemented.
-We also implemented agile software delivery and legacy modernization, meeting other 2017 NASCIO State CIO priorities (Security and Risk Management, Legacy Modernization, Enterprise Vision and Roadmap for IT, Data Management and

-Analytics).
-Governor Dayton's plain language initiative was also incorporated in redesigning the crash report that is generated for distribution to citizens.
+We also implemented agile software delivery and legacy modernization, two other 2016 NASCIO State CIO priorities.
+Governor Dayton also has a plain language initiative that was incorporated in redesigning the crash report that is generated for distribution to citizens.